pensjonatus/flash-fiction/blog/two-houses.md

 ---
-title: 'Two Houses'
+title: Two Houses
 date: '2013-12-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 In California December sun, the house was getting ready for Christmas, but Jason